ferama/rospo/README.md

 $ rospo run reverse -S external_ssh_server_here
 ```

-This command will run an embedded sshd server on your wsl instance and reverse proxy its port to the `external_ssh_server_here`
+This command will run an embedded sshd server on your wsl instance and reverse proxy its port to the `remote_ssh_server`

-The only assumption here is that you have access to `external_ssh_server_here` using ssh keys.
+The only assumption here is that you have access to `remote_ssh_server` using ssh keys.
-The command will open a socket (on port 2222 by default) into `external_ssh_server_here` that you can use to log back to WSL using a standard ssh client with a command like:
+The command will open a socket (on port 2222 by default) into `remote_ssh_server` that you can use to log back to WSL using a standard ssh client with a command like:

 ```
 $ ssh -p 2222 localhost